tapjs/tapjs/docs/cli/index.md

   -o<file>                    Send the raw TAP output to the specified --output-file=<file>        file.
 Reporter output will still be
-                              printed to stdout, but the file will contain the raw TAP for later reply or analysis.
+                              printed to stdout, but the file will contain the raw TAP for later replay or analysis.

   -s<file> --save=<file>      If <file> exists, then it should be a line-